-Let's start out our bottom freezer refrigerator review with the LG LDCS24223S.
-Right off the bat, it has some great capacity specs: a 24 cubic foot capacity in a 33" width.
-Refrigerators of this cubic footage can easily be 36" wide, so this model is a great pick for households with a lot of people but not a lot of space.
-It's available in stainless steel at $1,599 and in black or white at $1,499.
+Let's start out our bottom freezer refrigerator review with the LG LRDCS2603S.
+Right off the bat, it has some great capacity specs: a 26 cubic foot capacity in a 33" width.
+French door refrigerators with this cubic footage are almost always 36" wide, so this model is a great pick for households with a lot of people but not a lot of space.
+It's available in fingerprint resistant stainless steel at $1,599 MSRP.

 What else does LG have to offer?
 Plenty!
-This model is Energy Star rated with adjustable door bins and spill-proof glass shelves, plus a freezer with two-tier drawers and a factory-installed icemaker.
+This model is Energy Star rated (rated Most Efficient 2020) with LED lighting, adjustable door bins and spill-proof glass shelves, plus a freezer with two-tier drawers and a factory-installed icemaker.
 LG's SmartDiagnosis system allows you to use your smartphone to troubleshoot issues and make service calls easier.
 Many new refrigerators today use sensors to adapt to temperature changes and make sure every area of your refrigerator is perfectly cooled.
 LG's SmartCooling system does just that with the help of the linear compressor.

 On top of all that, you get full coverage on the first year of parts and labor, five years parts and labor on the sealed system and linear compressor, and an additional five years of parts only on the linear compressor.
 This XL-capacity refrigerator is a great pick for large households!